jagretti/practical-test/README.md

 It connects to a MySQL database, and a Redis instance.

 ### Docker
-Using minimal Python Alpine image, but the Django framework is not lightweight, so the image has around ~200MB, but it's fast and easy to build.
+Using minimal Python Alpine image, but the Django framework is not lightweight, so the image has around ~200MB, but it's fast and easy to build. `docker-compose.yml` is the main compose file, and in `docker-compose.ci.yml` I'm just overwriting the `image` field to use the environment variables that are available in the Jenkins pipeline.

 Commands:
 ```